 Because assets you contribute to a private foundation will be able to grow in a tax-advantaged environment, over the years, the foundation’s value will likely exceed the total amount of your contributions—despite making regular charitable grants.
 The result will be a significant charitable legacy that your heirs may continue to control and pass down to future generations in perpetuity.

-Tax Benefits of Creating a Private Foundation
+Tax Benefits of Creating a Private Foundation - For Donors

 In addition to the many philanthropic and charitable reasons a donor might have for establishing and funding a private foundation, there are also short-term and long-term tax benefits to consider.